 This is easily one of the most popular goggles as it has a reputation for being lightweight and comfortable.
 It has a patented oval wire design and a less heavy frame that aids visibility.
 It also fits me snugly while testing out.

-It caught my fancy while going through a series of wireframe because of its sleek build that gives adequate protection to the eyes and the nose.
-However, my favorite feature is the adjustable strap that makes it customizable.
+This product caught my fancy while going through a series of wireframe because of its sleek build that gives adequate protection to the eyes and the nose.
+However, my favourite feature is the adjustable strap that makes it customizable.

 - It possesses a lightweight feature.

 - It comes a bit too narrow for players with wider heads.

 - It is only comfortable with young players.

 STX has always been a top pick for me because of its wide range of products and the comfort one experiences while using these goggles.
 Youth 2See also has a form-fitting feel to it and silicon padding; this is very important as I am totally against frames that absorb sweat and moisture.

 Breakouts were not noticed as I found it easy to clean.
 When using these goggles, I was able to see my sides as well as my front without any obstruction.
 It has a unisex build so both boys and girls can make use of it effectively.
 It also meets the ASTM F2713-09 standard for women’s field hockey.
 I personally recommend this goggle for young players, especially between 10 years old and younger.

 - Recommended for young hockey players.